Tuesday, March 3, 2015

 The story would end with my grandfather saying,

-We were forbidden to climb in the fruit trees but that never stopped us.
+We were forbidden to climb in the fruit trees, but that never stopped us.

 After Sunday school class, we would reassemble in the auditorium for Church.

-One of my favorite Christian songs that we sang during service was “WHEN THE ROLL IS CALLED UP YONDER.”
+One of my favorite Christian songs we sang during service was "WHEN THE ROLL IS CALLED UP YONDER."

-It would be a day trip and my aunt would prepare a nice meal for our visit.
+It would be a day trip, and my aunt would prepare a nice meal for our visit.

-My grandmother's father and step-mother lived in Town Creek.
+My grandmother's father and stepmother lived in Town Creek.

 When my grandmother wanted to visit her father, she and my grandfather would take the train from Sheffield to Town Creek.

-Sometimes our whole family would pile into our station wagon, along with my grandparents and we would all ride to Town Creek.
+Sometimes, our whole family would pile into our station wagon, along with my grandparents, and we would all ride to Town Creek.

-I loved to visit my great grandfather he was a kind-hearted soul, a jolly man and very involved with us kids.
+I loved to visit my great-grandfather.
+He was a kind-hearted soul, a jolly man, and very involved with us kids.

-Chicken Chokers are larvae of tiger beetles that ambush predators of other insects, lying in wait in their burrows with their heads flush with the surface of the soil.
+Chicken Choppers are larvae of tiger beetles that ambush predators of other insects.
+They lie in wait in their burrows, their heads flush with the soil's surface.

 The chickens do more harm to the larvae than the grubs.

-My great grandparents lived in an old discarded military dining trailer that they had purchased from the army.
+My great-grandparents lived in an old, discarded military dining trailer that they had purchased from the army.

-Once inside to the right was a large, round, oak dining table with a half-round bench encircling it.
+Once inside, to the right was a large, round, oak dining table with a half-round bench encircling it.

 The first funeral that I ever remember attending was that of my great-grandfather.